 Youth in state custody are particularly vulnerable to sexual victimization.
-According to the BJS Report, from 2008 to 2009 at least one in ten youth was sexually abused; at least one in ten youth experienced staff sexual misconduct; and LGBTQ youth were ten times more likely to be sexually victimized than heterosexual youth.2 The NPRE Commission has also found that "juveniles in confinement are much more likely than incarcerated adults to be sexually abused [...] [and] [t]o be effective, sexual abuse prevention, investigation, and treatment must be tailored to the developmental capacities and needs of youth."3
+According to the BJS Report, from 2008 to 2009 at least one in ten youth was sexually abused; at least one in ten youth experienced staff sexual misconduct; and LGBTQ youth were ten times more likely to be sexually victimized than heterosexual youth.3 The NPRE Commission also found that "juveniles in confinement are much more likely than incarcerated adults to be sexually abused [...] [and] [t]o be effective, sexual abuse prevention, investigation, and treatment must be tailored to the developmental capacities and needs of youth."4

-According to a National Institute of Health longitudinal study of morbidity and mortality over a twenty-four year period, "childhood experiences often set-up cascading events over life that have dramatic effects on adult health."4 Therefore, "economic and education policies that are targeted at children's well-being are implicit health policies with effects that reach far into the adult life course."5 It is well documented that sexual abuse and trauma have life-long effects that can result in post-traumatic stress disorder, violence, prostitution, depression, and suicide well after the initial abuse took place.6 Failure to address the crisis of sexual assault to which youth in detention and correctional facilities are subjected has far-
+According to a National Institute of Health longitudinal study of morbidity and mortality over a twenty-four year period, "childhood experiences often set-up cascading events over life that have dramatic effects on adult health."5 Therefore, "economic and education policies that are targeted at children's well-being are implicit health policies with effects that reach far into the adult life course."6 It is well documented that sexual abuse and trauma have life-long effects that can result in post-traumatic stress disorder, violence, prostitution, depression, and suicide well after the initial abuse took place.7 Failure to address the crisis of sexual assault to which youth in detention and correctional facilities are subjected has farreaching consequences for these young people and the communities to which they eventually return.